Chunkys0up7/AttemptTwoPractioner/mcp_project_frontend/devlog.md

 - Improved accessibility: added role="dialog", aria-modal, aria-labelledby, focus trap, ESC close.
 - Ensured dark mode and transitions are consistent.
 - Checklist updated.
 Proceeding to feedback/loading component polish next.

+## [YYYY-MM-DD] Feedback/Loading Component Polish
+- Polished and standardized `LoadingSpinner` for accessibility, dark mode, and consistent usage.
+- Standardized error feedback with `ErrorMessage` component.
+- Created new `EmptyState` component for consistent empty state UI.
+- Refactored all major empty state usages in recommendations, component palette, workflows, dashboard, and marketplace to use `EmptyState` with appropriate icons and messages.
+- Fixed all related linter errors and import issues.
+- No tests were run at this stage (per instructions).